Hopelink Adult Education offers free classes for adults.

 Classes are free!
 However, they do “cost” time and dedication!
 We encourage students to work hard to reach their goals.
 We believe everyone can succeed!

 There are morning and evening options available to suit your needs.
-For details, visit the GED/High School+ and English for Work pages.
+Classes are typically two to three times per week.
+Classes are typically 1.5 to 2 hours long.
+For details, visit the English for Work and Beginner English webpage.

 Our goal is to connect each student to resources that can help them reach their goals.
-Hopelink’s Adult Education team encourages students to utilize the variety of services that are offered at Hopelink Centers.
-We work hard to be knowledgeable about community resources and events such as low-cost health services, parenting resources, hiring events, job training programs, English language classes, etc. We train volunteers to serve as advisers and advocates who provide one-on-one support to students.
-We also offer free online learning resources to empower students to learn independently, and we provide scholarships for students to take the GED tests.
+Hopelink’s Adult Education team connects students to the variety of services that are offered at Hopelink Centers such as food assistance and energy bill assistance.
+We work hard to be knowledgeable about community resources and events such as hiring fairs, job training programs, GED/high school completion classes, citizenship classes, English language classes, and more.
+We train volunteers to serve as advisers and who provide one-on-one support to students.
+We also offer free online learning resources to empower students to learn independently.

 Yes!
-See here for information about volunteer opportunities.
+Volunteers support our students as classroom assistants, career advisers, and mock interviewers.
 To become a volunteer, a Hopelink orientation and background check are required.
 Visit the volunteer page for more information.